Freskoko/INF161_H23/project/README.md

 ![Vindkast vs traffik](src/figs/VindkastVSTotal_trafikk.png)

-TODO: maybe expotnailly transofrm the data (opposite of log transform)

 Looking at the *Vindkast vs Total_trafikk*  graph above, it is clear that there is a strong correlation between the two.
 At values between 0-10, there is not much of a difference, but past 15, the increase in wind clearly causes a drop in traffic.